3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.2/README.md

 11- Restart nagios `sudo systemctl restart nagios.service` and go to nagios main page `http://nagios-ip/nagios/`

-12- Test if the service is up when todd server is up and if it becomes critical when it is killed.
+12- Test if the service is up when TODD server is up and if it becomes critical when it is killed.

 ## Configure nagios to receive passive NSCA notifications (push notifications)